Web Design and Development

 |PROG8350||Application Development for Android

 Description: Android is the most popular and fastest growing operating system for mobile devices, tablets and other smart devices.
 As well, Java is one of the most widely used programming languages for developing modern applications.
-Combining the two, students will develop RESTful APIs to connect Android applications to back-end services, create widgets, customize list views, and examine advanced object-oriented programming concepts and techniques that are used in the Android SDK (Software Development Kit).
+Combining the two, students will utilize RESTful APIs to connect Android applications to back-end services, create widgets, customize list views, and examine advanced object-oriented programming concepts and techniques that are used in the Android SDK (Software Development Kit).

 |PLAN8000||Strategic Planning for Effective Customer Service